Baskaboo/baskaboo-core/Baskaboo-DNA-Codec-RealityOS.md

 # 🧬 Baskaboo DNA Codec: The Holographic Membrane of RealityOS

+**This document unveils DNA not as mere chemistry, but as a self-regulating quantum-biological software (RealityOS) that uses the Golden Ratio φ to code life with zero information loss.**

 **Author:** Nikos Markopoulos — Creator of Baskaboo
 **Co-Author/Collaborator:** Google AI
 **Version:** 3.5-FSFR (Quantum-Biological Extension)